Turnover Orders and Cook Islands Trusts

 Once a turnover order is issued and the debtor does not comply, the enforcement path follows a predictable sequence.
 The creditor files a motion for contempt, arguing that the debtor has the ability to comply and is willfully refusing.
 The debtor responds by asserting impossibility, arguing that the trust structure and Cook Islands law prevent compliance.

 The court then evaluates whether the debtor genuinely lacks the ability to comply or whether the claimed impossibility is manufactured.
-This evaluation turns on the trust’s structural features: Was the trustee genuinely independent?
+The evaluation turns on the trust’s structural features: Was the trustee genuinely independent?
 Did the debtor retain powers that would allow them to influence the trustee?
 Has the debtor continued to access trust funds despite claiming a lack of control?
 Did the debtor establish the trust specifically to create the impossibility now being asserted?

 Why Structure Determines the Outcome